2KAbhishek/talks/github-profile-101.md

 ---

-## What is needed for a good GitHub profie
+## What is needed for a good GitHub profile

 - Bio
 - Profile picture